rabidaudio/bower-parse/README.md

 Contributing
 ------------

-This package has to be updated manually when new updates are released.
-I don't know anywhere where Parse actually announces new versions, and sometimes I forget to check.
+This package has to be updated manually when new updates are released, and often I forget to check for new versions. [`download_latest.sh`](download_latest.sh) will check for a new version and update if neccessary.
+You can also manually check for updates [on Parse's website](https://parse.com/docs/downloads).

 If you notice the package is out-of-date:

 - fork this and create a new branch
 - download the latest version (you can use `download_latest.sh` if you have `wget`)
 - commit
 - `bower version [version number from parse.js]`
 - push with tags (`git push --tags`)